 Perhaps, there is no man in the whole world, who wouldn’t have locked his property under seven seals, protecting it from thieves.
 Various locks and padlocks, solid construction doors, windows with burglar-resistant glass, alarm systems and much more are used to ensure security.
 Wonder how all these anticrime measures refer to API?
 I can say with 100% sure that it is directly concerned with the Application Programming Interface.
 Let’s look closer to why it comes to be true.

-In e-Commerce, API enables various apps to integrate with shopping carts, performing info interaction in fast and secure way.
+In eCommerce, API enables various apps to integrate with shopping platforms, performing info interaction in a fast and secure way.
 This API-based approach of connecting to different platforms is considered to be effective and simple method of communication and data sharing.
 However, all transferred information appears to be a ‘property’ that has to be protected against attacks.

 Strategy 1.
 Validate Parameters

 The first step for any resilient API implementation is to sanitize all incoming data to confirm that it is valid and will not cause harm.
 The single most effective defense against parameter manipulation and injection attacks is to validate all incoming data against a strict schema—effectively a description of what is considered permissible inputs to the system.
 Schema validation should be as restrictive as possible, using typing, ranges, sets and even explicit whitelisting whenever possible.
 Consider also that the automatically generated schemas produced from many development tools often reduce all parameters to models that are much too broad to be effective at identifying potential threats.
 Hand-built schemas and white lists are more preferred because developers can constrain inputs based on their understanding of the data model an application expects.